-All the local beaches are great for surfing, kite flying and fishing amongst other pursuits like swimming and sunbathing.
+All the local beaches and rivers are great for surfing, kite surfing, and SUP, amongst other activities like swimming and sunbathing.
 The nearest beaches to Casa das Flores are some 8 – 9 kms at Praia do Pedrogão, where there are life guards patrolling on the main stretches of beach in high summer; it is advisable to adhere to the rules, especially when the red flag is flying.
 This small town has shops, a good covered market and a summertime Tourist Office (Turismo) where you can also find an ATM (cash machine).

 For refreshment you will find bars, cafés and restaurants; while away some time walking along the esplanade, watching the summertime beach sports of volleyball and football.
 Tucked away in the side streets you may see the signs for “Churrasqueria” where you can buy various cuts of meat and fish cooked over charcoal to make a simple picnic – delicious!